bellaotter/bellaotter/README.md

 <u>Intelligent Pac-Man Built <br>
 (BFS, DFS, cost function, and A*) search algorithms, (Minimax, Alpha-Beta pruning, & Expectimax) decision-making algorithms, localization, mapping, SLAM using a SAT solver, inference, Q-learning, and other algorithms for Pac-Man in the CS188 Introduction to Artificial Intelligence course.

+Hashtag Sentiment Analysis <br>
+Worked with one other team member analyzing content using AWS Comprehend collected with the Twitter API.
+Voted to receive a $300 award at MDB’s 2022 Tech Fair sponsored by Google & Retool.

 CS61B, The Game <br>
 Built an engine that develops a pseudorandom explorable 2D tile-based map for the CS61B course.